The monotone wrapped Fukaya category and the open-closed string map: Applications

-where the first term arises from the regular Maslov 2 disc in the fibre (the standard disc filling $S^1\subset \C$), and $-kw\neq 0 \in \Lambda$ is the holonomy for the $S^1$-fibre direction of $\mathcal{L}$.
+where the first term arises from the regular Maslov 2 disc in the fibre (the standard disc filling $S^1\subset \C$) and $-kx\neq 0 \in \Lambda$ is the holonomy for the $S^1$-fibre direction of $\mathcal{L}$ (here $-kx$ also includes the factor $t^{1/\lambda_E}$ lying in degree $2$).
 Observe that there is no order $t^0$ term because the constant disc would sweep the lf-cycle $[\mathrm{pt}]\in H_0^{lf}(E)\cong H^{2m+2}(E)=0$.
 The $\pi^*\omega_{\P^m}^m$ factor arises because the fibre disc intersects once transversely the cycle intersection condition $[\P^m]\in C_*(E)$, and the intersection dual of this is the lf-cycle $[\mathrm{fibre}]\in H_2^{lf}(E)$ which corresponds to $\pi^*\omega_{\P^m}^m\in H^{2m}(E)$ (the fibre is the preimage of a point in the base, and taking preimages is Poincar\'e dual to pull-back on cohomology).
 It is a general feature of the toric setting that the Maslov index of a disc bounding a toric Lagrangian is twice the number of intersections of the disc with the anticanonical divisor (see Auroux \cite[Lemma 3.1]{Auroux}).
-In our case, the anticanonical divisor viewed as an lf-cycle, consists of the base $\P^m$ together with the preimage under projection of the canonical divisor in the base $\P^m$.
+In our case, the anticanonical divisor viewed as an lf-cycle, consists of the base $\P^m$ together with the preimage under projection of the anticanonical divisor in the base $\P^m$.
 So the fibre disc is the only Maslov two disc that can intersect the cycle $[\P^m]$.
 By monotonicity, all other discs with Maslov index greater than $2$ will contribute higher order $t$ terms.
+Thus:\\[1mm] \fbox{ } The finite-dimensionality claim follows because the split-generators are closed Lagrangians.
+In particular, $HF^*(\mathcal{L},\mathcal{L})\cong HW^*(\mathcal{L},\mathcal{L})$ (Lemma \ref{Lemma HF=HW for closed Lags}) is generated at the chain level by the finitely many intersections of $\mathcal{L}$ with a Hamiltonianly deformed copy of $\mathcal{L}$. \end{proof}